shambhaviparashar/shambhaviparashar/README.md

 I am a **Back-End Software Engineer** with 3+ years of experience building secure, scalable payment solutions that meet the rigorous demands of financial systems.
 Currently, I'm pursuing a Master of Science in Computer Science at NJIT while engineering systems that are as dependable as your most trusted financial institution.

-With expertise in .NET, RabbitMQ, SQL, and microservices architectures, I design solutions that balance performance with compliance—much like a well-managed ledger.
+With expertise in .NET, RabbitMQ, SQL, and microservices architectures, I design solutions that balance performance with compliance.

 ---

 ## About Me

 - **Specialties**: Payment processing, PCI-DSS compliance, system scalability, and secure back-end engineering.
 - **Philosophy**: Just as banks rely on precision and trust, I believe simplicity in design leads to robust solutions.
-(After all, if your code were any more complicated, it might need its own audit!)
 - **Technical Toolkit**: .NET (C#), Python, SQL, Go, Java, JavaScript, RabbitMQ, Docker, AWS, and more.

 For further details on my background and projects, please refer to my [portfolio](https://shambhaviparashar.me).